dart-lang/language/working/1426-extension-types/feature-specification-views.md

 handle the non-generic case*).
 The third argument must be an expression whose static type is _V_ or the corresponding instantiated representation type (defined below).
-The member access must access a member of the declaration denoted by `View`, or an associated member of a superview of that view declaration, or a member added by a view extension.
+The member access must access a member of the declaration denoted by `View`, or a member of a superview of that view declaration, or a member added by a view extension.

-*Superviews and associated members are specified in the section 'Composing view types'.
-View extensions are specified in the section 'View extensions'.*
+*Superviews are specified in the section 'Composing view types'.*

 If the member access is a method invocation (including an invocation of an operator that takes at least one argument), it is allowed to pass an actual